Living Kidney Donor Program

 What is a positive cross-match and how does it affect donation?
 Can anything be done about it?

-If a donor is tested and the results indicate that there is a positive cross-match, this is what it means: The recipient's body will probably reject the donor organ, and the transplant should not be done.
+If a donor is tested and the results indicate that there is a positive cross-match the transplant should not be done.
+This is because the recipient’s body will probably reject the donor organ.
 If you or someone you know has been turned down as a donor because of a positive cross-match, you should ask a transplant coordinator about paired donation.
 It is also possible for a donor-recipient pair, with different blood types, to find another pair in the same situation through the Paired Exchange program (read more about this below).

 What if I want to donate my kidney to someone I know, but I am not a good match?
 What is Paired Exchange?

 A paired exchange option is available at Tampa General Hospital through National Kidney Registry and the UNOS Kidney Paired Exchange Program.
 A paired exchange is one way to find a living donor.
 Sometimes a donor is not compatible with the person to whom he or she wants to donate.
 Through the paired exchange program, that donor could agree to donate to a different, matching recipient.
 In exchange, the donor's recipient receives a living donor kidney from someone in the same situation.
 Both recipients get a living donor kidney through paired exchanged donors.
 This kind of exchange can be discussed with a transplant coordinator.

 The decision to donate an organ is serious and personal.
 Only you can make the decision after weighing the risks and benefits.
 Potential donors must voluntarily contact a transplant center and ask to speak with a donor coordinator about donation.

 How is a donor evaluation conducted?